dmaack/node-db3-challenge/queries.md

     SELECT CategoryName,
         count(*) as Count
         FROM Products as p
-        JOIN Categories as c ON p.CategoryId = c.CategoryId
+        LEFT JOIN Categories as c ON p.CategoryId = c.CategoryId
         GROUP by c.CategoryName
         ORDER by c.CategoryName;

 ### (Stretch) Display OrderID and a  column called ItemCount that shows the total number of products placed on the order.
 Shows 196 records.

-    SELECT OrderID as OrderDetails
+     SELECT OrderID,
         count(*) as ItemCount
-    FROM
+        FROM Products as p
+        JOIN OrderDetails as o ON p.ProductID = o.ProductID
+        GROUP by o.OrderID
+        ORDER by o.OrderID;